Buildfire: What is Mobile Marketing

 Mobile marketing reaches where other marketing channels simply don’t.

 2).
 Personal: A mobile phone is a personal device.
-According to a research study, 91% mobile phone users keep their phone within one meter of reach throughout the day.
+According to a research study, 91 percent of adults keep their smartphones within arm’s reach.

 When you connect with your consumers through mobile, your brand is put in the same category as the friends and family of the user.